ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 {% include linkedHeading.html heading="Networking Devices" level=4 %}

-In [the information on networks](../information/networks/networks.md), you will see that networks are split into four categories - the operational network, the wired backbone internet, the wireless internet and your consumer's network.
+In [the information on networks](../information/networks/networks.md), networks are split into four categories - the operational network, the wired backbone internet, the wireless internet and your consumer's network.
 Of these, the first three need to be considered in Operational Emissions.

-Within your operation network, you need to consider the running cost of the devices that you use.
-Again these include, but are not limited to:
+Within the operational network, consider the running cost of the connected devices.
+These include, but are not limited to:
 - routers
 - switches
 - bridges